yboulaamane/cdd-toolbox/README.md

 - [PrankWeb](https://prankweb.cz/) - A web-based platform specializing in the prediction and analysis of protein binding sites.
 - [CASTp](http://sts.bioe.uic.edu/castp/index.html?2r7g) - A resource for the detection and characterization of protein binding sites.
 It offers insights into the volume and area of cavities on protein surfaces, contributing to the study of ligand binding and functional sites.
 - [CavityPlus](http://www.pkumdl.cn:8000/cavityplus/index.php#/) - A web server designed for the identification and analysis of protein cavities and binding sites.
 It provides tools for the characterization of binding pockets, assisting researchers in studying protein-ligand interactions and structure-based drug design.
 - [CaverWeb: Identification of Tunnels and Channels in Proteins and Analysis of Ligand Transport](https://loschmidt.chemi.muni.cz/caverweb/) - A tool for identifying tunnels and channels in protein structures.
 It supports the analysis of ligand transport pathways.
+- [PASSer: Protein Allosteric Sites Server](https://passer.smu.edu/) - ​PASSer is a web tool that uses machine learning to quickly predict allosteric sites in proteins, aiding in drug discovery. ​

 ## Pharmacophore screening tools